eduard93/Cache-MDX2JSON/README.md

 Cache-MDX2JSON
 ==============

 RESTful web api for MDX2JSON transformation (also JSONP and XML/A).
 Also supports requests about Dashboards and Widgets.
+Supports Caché 2014.1+.

 Installation
 -----------